xenify-io/litepaper/README.md

 Distribution of XNF tokens follows one-day cycles, initiating with a reward pool of 20,000 XNF tokens.
 This daily allocation gets split four ways: 25% is distributed to users who burn vXEN, 25% is distributed to users who burn YSL, 25% is distributed to native token contributors, and the remaining 25% is distributed among the platform's swap fee contributors.
 This daily allocation will extend across all other future deployment chains as well.
 Through the implementation of a halving model, the daily minting quantity gradually reduces, culminating in the complete distribution of the total 22.6 million XNF tokens by month 2461.

 Users are further incentivised through the protocol's locking mechanism, which allows them to accumulate rewards in the form of chain-specific native tokens, such as ETH on Arbitrum.
-These rewards are generated from various activities within Xenify, specifically from swap fees and burn fees.
+These rewards are generated from various activities within Xenify, specifically from burn fees, swap fees and native fees.
 Our unique three-tiered incentive model prompts users to use Xenify to earn XNF, while also rewarding those who lock their XNF tokens to earn native rewards.
 This operates as a flywheel, propelling Xenify's long-term growth while cultivating a vibrant and sustainable reward system that incentivises an ever-growing user base.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)